ishmaelahmed/Sublime-Text-2-Velocity-syntax-files/README.md

 # Velocity template langue syntax files.
 This is some very basic install and set up instructions.
-Please check out [http://www.sublimetext.com/docs/plugin-basics].
-There you will find basic instructions on how to extend this into something greater.
+If you want to jump in a help develope this more [Syntax Definitions|http://sublimetext.info/docs/en/extensibility/syntaxdefs.html] would be the place to start.

 ## Install
 Place the Velocity dir in the packages directory.